VikeMK/vikemk.github.io/Vike.Blog/input/posts/learning-lines.md

 For this category you must use the same combination for every track, you must do the tracks in order, and you only have one attempt at each track.
 The time at the end is the sum of all the individual time trials.
 This takes all the benefits of speedruns and removes the drawback of loading times since they aren't included in the total time.

-If you open the category rules on the speedrun.com page it has instructions for setting up LiveSplit to manually enter the TT times
+If you open the category rules on the speedrun.com page it has instructions for setting up LiveSplit to manually enter the TT times.

 Unfortunately there is a drawback to time trial speedruns, and that is that barely anyone has done them.
 And with this blog post I hope it might be enough to convince people to give shroomless time trial speedruns a go.